rhysd/gocaml/README.md

 Usage: gocaml [flags] [file]

   Compiler for GoCaml.
-  When file is given as argument, compiler will targets it.
-Otherwise, compiler attempt to read from STDIN as source code to target.
+  When file is given as argument, compiler will compile it.
+Otherwise, compiler attempt to read from STDIN as source code to compile.

 Flags:
   -asm